isabella232/SC_StefanGodoroja/For Instructor/script.md

 ## [Slide 10]

 The payment processing certificate is associated with your merchant id.
 This certificate can be created on developer portal, in Certificates, Identifiers & Profiles page, in the Merchant IDs section, when editing a merchant ID.
-Usually you ask payment provider for a Certificate Signing Request file, upload it on developer portal then generate the certificate and in the end you send it to the payment provider.
-It will use it for decrypting payment tokens.
+Usually you ask payment provider for a Certificate Signing Request file, upload it on developer portal then generate the certificate and in the end you send it to the payment provider, but in our case we'll use a local generated CSR file.
+Don't forget to download and install the generated certificate.

 ## Demo